Skip to main content

 This indicates that we have access to the WebElement, meaning we can use other properties as well, such as isSelected to determine when the element is ready for use.

-In fact, we can write any code in between the bracket as long as it's evaluated to true.
+In fact, you can write any code inside the braces as long as it evaluates to true.

-Speaking of true: if we don't want to perform any checks on a WebElement we can set the default waiting strategy to { true }, which means the element is considered ready regardless of its state.
+If you don't want to perform any checks on a WebElement, use a readiness predicate of { true }, which treats the element as ready regardless of its state.

 Advanced readiness conditions

-The following locator definitions require all three conditions to be true before being considered "ready".
+The following locator definitions require all the listed conditions to be true before being considered "ready".

 val searchInput by driver.id("search-input") {